30 to 120 mins

-Usually local anaesthetic is used, sometimes general anaesthetic is used
+Usually local is used, but sometimes general is used

 An inverted nipple correction aims to correct the nipple so that it projects out in a natural way.
 To achieve this, your surgeon will either stretch the short milk ducts or cut them.
 This releases the tension that is pulling the nipple in, therefore allowing it to protrude out again.